scottlangmead/SET08103-G11/use-cases/use-case#3.md

 ### Primary Actor

-*User*
+User

 ### Trigger

-*A Capital City report is requested from the user*
+A Capital City report is requested from the user

 ## MAIN SUCCESS SCENARIO

+1. Request for capital city report.
-*The following data is displayed within the Capital City Report:*
+2. Relevant data is retrieved from the database.

-1. Country Name
-2. City Name
-3. City Population
+3. Produce capital city report.

 ## EXTENSIONS

-1.
+If Data doesn't exist:
+  Enter correct location or inform database manager.

 ## SUB-VARIATIONS